oysteijo/simd_neuralnet/examples/custom_activation/README.md

 # Implementing custom activation functions.

-Here is an example og how too implement and use a custom implemented activation function.
+Here is an example of how to implement and use a custom implemented activation function.
 This example will implement a simple sigmoid function with a pre scale of the input.

 $$ f(x) = \frac{1}{1+e^{-\alpha x}} $$